 Derivative of trigonometric functions like tan(x) often are explained using a rule (product or quotient) and a sequence of algebraic simplifications.
 The rule is great but if you are looking for intuitive approach, read on.

 For better visual satisfaction I created interactive diagrams.
-Drag cursor over or tap on the diagrams.

 Triangles are similar when they are scaled, flipped or rotated versions of each other.

-For example, two similar triangles above are scaled and flipped versions of each other.
+For example, triangles above are similar.

 Let there be a small increase in x, call it dx.
 Adding few lines forms a new triangle.